MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies.md

     ![Privacy Preferences Policy Control](images/mac-system-extension-privacy.png)

-### Web Content Filtering Policy
+### Network Extension Policy

-A web content filtering policy is needed to run the network extension.
-Add the following web content filtering policy:
+As part of the Endpoint Detection and Response capabilities, Microsoft Defender ATP for Mac inspects socket traffic and reports this information to the Microsoft Defender Security Center portal.
+The following policy allows the network extension to perform this functionality.

 >[!NOTE]
 >JAMF doesn’t have built-in support for content filtering policies, which are a pre-requisite for enabling the network extensions that Microsoft Defender ATP for Mac installs on the device.
 Furthermore, JAMF sometimes changes the content of the policies being deployed.
->As such, the following steps provide a workaround that involve signing the web content filtering configuration profile.
+>As such, the following steps provide a workaround that involve signing the configuration profile.

-1. Save the following content to your device as `com.apple.webcontent-filter.mobileconfig`
+1. Save the following content to your device as `com.microsoft.network-extension.mobileconfig`

     ```xml
     <?xml version="1.0" encoding="UTF-8"?><!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">